4.19 Visitation Agreement

 • To demonstrate appropriate parenting skills.

-• The SSW is aware the parent(s) have the right to petition the court for review of the visitation agreement when they are dissatisfied with the visitation schedule/arrangements.
+• The SSW is aware the parent(s) has the right to petition the court for review of the visitation agreement when they are dissatisfied with the visitation schedule/arrangements.

-• The SSW should make every effort to schedule a visit at least one time per week, if possible.
-For infants and young children visits should be scheduled two (2) to three (3) times per week in order to facilitate attachment.
+• The SSW should make every effort to schedule a visit at least one (1) time per week, if possible.
+For infants and young children, visits should be scheduled two (2) to three (3) times per week to facilitate attachment.

 • The length of the visit should be at least one (1) hour.